khoavo-dan/Vietnam-security-analysis/README.md

 # Caution!

-This product is a work-in-progress and might reflect personal views and my ongoing financial learning path.
+This product is a work-in-progress and might strongly affected by personal views and my ongoing financial learning path.

 # About me: